Natooz/MidiTok/docs/examples.rst

 Tokenize a dataset
 ------------------------

-Here we tokenize a whole dataset.
+Here we first train the tokenizer with :ref:`Byte Pair Encoding (BPE)`, then we tokenize a whole dataset.
 We also perform data augmentation on the pitch, velocity and duration dimension.
-Finally, we learn :ref:`Byte Pair Encoding (BPE)` on the tokenized dataset, and apply it.

 ..  code-block:: python